Samin Nosrat Is Embracing 'Good Things'

 Transcript

+This is Fresh Air.
 I am Terry Gross.

 Food writer Sameen Nosrat has a new cookbook called Good Things.
+She spoke with our managing producer, Sam Brigher.

 Here's Sam.

-When I first spoke to Sameen Nuzrat in 2018, her career could not have been going better.
+When I first spoke to Sameen Nuzrat Nosrat in 2018, her career could not have been going better.
+Her 2017 book about cooking, Salt, Fat, Acid, Heat, had been a triumph.

 People calling it the best cookbook of the year, the best cookbook of the century so far.
+It was decidedly not a book of recipes.

 Instead, it wanted to teach you how to become a confident enough cook that you didn't need recipes.

-If you had enough of an understanding about those four elements, and I'll say them again, salt, fat, acid, and heat, and how they work together, then you'd be able to look in the pantry, check out what you had in the fridge, and make something delicious without following someone's step-by-step instructions.
+If you had enough of an understanding about those four elements, and I'll say them again, salt, fat, fat, acid, and heat, and how they work together, then you'd be able to look in the pantry, check out what you had in the fridge, and make something delicious without following someone's step-by-step instructions.

-Sameen Nasrad had learned to do this herself first at the famous Berkeley restaurant Chez Panisse, where she worked her way up from being a busser to working in the kitchen as a cook.
+Sameen Nazrad had learned to do this herself first at the famous Berkeley restaurant Chez Panisse, where she worked her way up from being a busser to working in the kitchen as a cook.

-Her book led to a four-episode Netflix show, where we followed the delightful Sameen, who has become one of those celebrities that people feel they're on a first-name basis with, exploring those four elements in various food cultures, Japan, Italy, Mexico, and the United States.
+Her book led to a four-episode Netflix show where we followed the delightful Sameen, who has become one of those celebrities that people feel they're on a first-name basis with, exploring those four elements in various food cultures, Japan, Italy, Mexico, and the United States.

 From there, she went on to write as a columnist for the New York Times, and from the outside it looked like everything was going right for Sameen Nasrat.